 - Remember to bring your passport or ID card.

-- Keep an eye on the weather forecast, as ferry trips might be cancelled in cases of severe weather.
+- Keep an eye on the weather forecast, as ferry trips might be canceled in severe weather conditions.

-- This probably goes without saying, but if you are booking tickets directly and not through this link, prices tend to increase a bit over weekends, holidays and special festivals, such as the Penghu International Fireworks Festival.
+- If you book tickets directly and not through this link, prices tend to increase a bit over weekends, holidays, and festivals, such as the Penghu International Fireworks Festival.

-The best times to visit Penghu are during spring (Mar – May) and autumn (Sept – Nov) when temperatures are milder.
+The best time to visit Penghu is during spring (Mar – May) or autumn (Sept – Nov) when temperatures are milder.
 Expect hot and humid weather during summer (June – Aug) with showers and possibly a few typhoons.
-Penghu is not great during the winter months (Dec – Feb), unless you want to try your hand at windsurfing.
+Penghu is not great during the winter months (Dec – Feb) unless you want to try your hand at windsurfing.
 During spring and winter, droves of windsurfers head here to enjoy Penghu’s windy weather.

 Finally, don’t forget to grab your World Nomads travel insurance before going on any adventure.
 Although I’ve yet to make a claim, it’s always great to know that you are covered for any losses, injuries or cancellations.

 Have you visited Penghu yet?
-What tips do you have for fellow travellers wanting to explore Penghu?
-Or, if you have any suggestions on getting to Penghu easily, please share them in the comments below.
+What tips do you have for fellow travelers planning a Penghu trip?If you have any other suggestions on getting to Penghu quickly, let me know in the comments below.